ClouDesire/docusaurus/docs/onboarding.md

 _COLOR_ as `code`, your application will have a `$COLOR` environment variable with the value chosen by the customer.

+### Order validation

+It's possible to configure an external endpoint to process further validation while ordering an onboarded product.

+Follow the instructions on [order validation](order-validation.md) to do so.

 ## Demo marketplace for tests

 In this section you will find an overview of the integration facilities provided